pbzona/jprdy/README.md

 [JPRDY](https://jprdy.phizon.io)

 As of right now, you can play a full game of Jeopardy, all the way through to the final round.
+This build reflects the latest release, but you can get the bleeding edge version by cloning the project and running these commands:

+`npm install`
+`npm start`

 ### The First Round